ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

 Step 4: Add ether from a Faucet

-In order to deploy our smart contract to the test network, we’ll need some fake Eth.
-To get Eth you can go to the [Ropsten faucet ](https://faucet.ropsten.be/)and enter your Ropsten account address, then click “Send Ropsten Eth.”
-You should see Eth in your Metamask account soon after!
+In order to deploy our smart contract to the test network, we’ll need some fake ETH.
+To get ETH you can go to the [Ropsten faucet](https://faucet.ropsten.be/) and enter your Ropsten account address, then click “Send Ropsten ETH.”
+You should see ETH in your Metamask account soon after!

-## Step 5: Check your Balance
+## Step 5: Check your Balance {#check-balance}

 To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
-This will return the amount of Eth in our wallet.
+This will return the amount of ETH in our wallet.
 After you input your Metamask account address and click “Send Request”, you should see a response like this:

-    {"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}
+    `{"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}`

-**NOTE: **This result is in wei not eth.
+**NOTE: **This result is in wei not ETH.
 Wei is used as the smallest denomination of ether.
-The conversion from wei to eth is: 1 eth = 1⁰¹⁸ wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1*1⁰¹⁸ which equals 1 eth.
+The conversion from wei to ETH is 1 eth = 10<sup>18</sup> wei.
+So if we convert 0xde0b6b3a7640000 to decimal we get 1*10<sup>18</sup> wei which equals 1 ETH.

 Phew!
-Our fake money is all there🤑 .
+Our fake money is all there.

-## Step 6: Initialize our project
+## Step 6: Initialize our project {#initialize-project}

 First, we’ll need to create a folder for our project.
 Navigate to your command line and type: